-In advance of UNGASS, our partners are working with civil society groups and governments to promote real debate on drug law reform.
+Our partners are working with civil society groups and governments to promote real debate on drug law reform.
 This work includes coordinating meetings between governments and grassroots organizations, publishing reports on priorities for international debate, organizing days of action to draw attention to the damages of the drug war, and holding events that will engage policymakers.

 There will be social media campaigns, days of action, calls on policymakers to stand up for change, and much more.
 The Open Society Foundations will make announcements regularly.
 Sign up to receive updates.